Morigaon district: Economy

+The economy of Morigaon district is predominantly dependent on agriculture, with more than 90% of the population engaged in farming.
+The district has vast potential for development of plantation and horticultural crops like rubber, coconut, banana, black pepper, and sericulture activities.
+The district has a total of 35 registered beel fisheries and 5 river fisheries.
+A total of seven eco hatcheries are there in the districts.

+The industrial scenario of the district is poor, with only one paper mill at Jagiroad and some fibre production units.
+The total number of registered SSI units in the district was 398 which are the lowest among all the districts in the State.

 In 2006, the Indian government named Morigaon one of the country's 250 most backward districts (out of a total of 640).
 It is one of the eleven districts in Assam currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Administration

 Divisions

 There are three Assam Legislative Assembly constituencies in this district: Jagiroad, Morigaon, and Laharighat.
 Jagiroad is designated for Scheduled Castes.
-All three are in the Nowgong Lok Sabha constituency.
+All three are in the Nagaon Lok Sabha constituency.